Bearsy0/lionforge_archive/README.md

 A video game (Crowfall) guild website with an ordering system for customers and a working database system for managing orders.
+This used to be hosted on `lionforgeguild.com` (defunct).

 - Based on Django (Python 3.9).
 The Django app is called `craftquests`.